-Williams, a Democrat, was the representative for Missouri's 8th congressional district from 1935 to 1942.
+Williams was the representative for Missouri’s 8th congressional district and was a Democrat.
+He served from 1935 to 1942.

 From Dec 1927 to Nov 1942, Williams missed 58 of 1,086 roll call votes, which is 5.3%.
 This is on par with the median of 6.6% among the lifetime records of representatives serving in Nov 1942.
 The chart below reports missed votes over time.